Dataport/polar/packages/clients/diplan/README.md

 ## Contents

-This clients is a reusable map solution intended for DiPlan.
+This client is a reusable map solution intended for DiPlanKarten as part of the [DiPlanung project](https://www.diplanung.de/).
 It contains a project-specific GFI template and default setup.

 ## Configuration